pedroperson/descriptionary/client/README.md

 # Run it

-If you use npm in other projects, first set the version to the current minimum.
+If you use npm for other projects in your computer, first set the version to the current minimum.

 `nvm use 16.18.0`